 For many of us, self-judgment doesn’t strengthen our willpower or resilience.
 It doesn’t build us up or help us to resist temptation next time.
 It actually can lead to relapse, the very thing we’re trying so hard to avoid.
 It can weaken our resolve and our conviction, because instead of being unified within ourselves to fight our addictions, we’re fighting against ourselves and bringing ourselves down.

-At Corner Canyon Recovery, we maintain a caring and emotionally supportive peer culture to help clients feel safe.
+At Corner Canyon Health Centers, we maintain a caring and emotionally supportive peer culture to help clients feel safe.
 We want you to feel encouraged, uplifted and supported.
 Call 1-866-399-3469 today for more information.

 In 1998 Cheryl co-founded Second Nature Wilderness Program, which grew to be the largest private wilderness therapeutic program in the United States and included 5 separate locations.
 Cheryl also helped found Gateway Academy, a pre-eminent residential treatment program for adolescent boys, and looks forward to working with the Gateway Academy owners at Corner Canyon.